Serotonergic Psychedelic Mechanism

 Our approach to developing novel therapeutics is inspired by decades of psychedelic research demonstrating promising results for a variety of mental health conditions.
 Current treatments such as serotonin reuptake inhibitors (SSRIs) are associated with limited efficacy and harmful side effects and require continuous dosing.
 Classic psychedelics have been shown to produce unprecedented durable efficacy in a single dose.
 Specifically, RCT studies demonstrate the benefits of psilocybin in depression after one dose.
 Our focus is to advance the initial discoveries of 5HT2A compounds and develop new agents with safe, effective profiles.

-We are advancing our lead candidate, RE104, a potential best-in-class, short duration, patented prodrug of 4-OH-DiPT, a psilocybin-like compound.
-RE104 targets the serotonin 2A receptor (5HT2AR), which is the recognized target for the antidepressant effects of psychedelic compounds.
+We are advancing our lead candidate, luvesilocin, a potential best-in-class, short duration, patented prodrug of 4-OH-DiPT, a psilocybin-like compound.
+Luvesilocin targets the serotonin 2A receptor (5HT2AR), which is the recognized target for the antidepressant effects of psychedelic compounds.

-With our exclusive rights to RE104, we can evaluate RE104 in various underserved mental health disorders and are actively investigating its use in additional indications susceptible to being treated with a 5HT2A agonist molecule.
+With our exclusive rights to luvesilocin, we can evaluate luvesilocin in various underserved mental health disorders and are actively investigating its use in additional indications susceptible to being treated with a 5HT2A agonist molecule.

 INDICATIONS